jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 #### Phase 4: Execution
 This phase  focuses on running malicious commands, scripts, or payloads on the compromised system.
 This phase is pivotal as it enables attackers to achieve their objectives, such as establishing control, gathering information, or preparing for further stages of the attack.
 Here, I set up a persistent and reliable connection to the C2 infrastructure under my control.

-First, I need to set up an agent within my Mythic instance to use as a payload.
+First, I need to set up an agent within my Mythic instance.
 Working from my Mythic server, I downloaded and installed the [Apollo Mythic agent](https://github.com/MythicAgents/Apollo.git) from GitHub by running `./mythic-cli install github https://github.com/MythicAgents/Apollo.git`.
 <img width="961" alt="day21-7a" src="https://github.com/user-attachments/assets/033358e1-99e0-4f21-9d84-55fc656e88da" />

 This [Agent Capabilities Matrix](https://mythicmeta.github.io/overview/agent_matrix.html) is a useful resource for determining which agent is good dependent upon operational conditions.